 - authorise who in their organisation may access the scorecards via the Extranet.

 Members will be able to access their scorecards by selecting the ‘organisation documents‘ section from the list on the left hand side of the Extranet home page.
 To guide you through the process of using your scorecard, we have produced a scorecard interactive guide.

-NHS Resolution are working closely with the GIRFT team, who have been including claims data within their reports.
+NHS Resolution are working closely with the Getting It Right First Time (GIRFT) team, who have been including claims data within their reports.
 It is important to note there are some key differences in the data contained within their reports to the scorecard we have provided.
-The data included in the GIRFT reports are the total number of clinical claims received in 2013/14, 2014/15 & 2015/16 (i.e. irrespective of the incident date).
-The total claim value is as at the end of each of the respective notification years.
-This is so that the three years were comparable.
-The data included in our safety and learning scorecards are clinical claims with an incident date in the last five complete financial years (irrespective of the notification of a claim year) as at the date they were run.
+The data included in the GIRFT reports are recorded by the year that a claim is received, irrespective of the incident date.
+The data included in our safety and learning scorecards are clinical claims with an incident date in the last five complete financial years (irrespective of when the claim was notified) as at the date they were run.
 The total claim value is as at the date the scorecards were run.

 How can you use your scorecards?